The COVID-19 virus pandemic has resulted in an unprecedented disruption to countries in all corners of the globe.

 Prince Edward Island – In-class instruction suspended indefinitely

-Quebec - In-class instruction for elementary students outside the Montreal recommenced on May 11th.
-In the Montreal region, in-class instruction in elementary schools will be suspended until at least May 25th.
-High schools are closed until September.
+Quebec - In-class instruction for elementary students outside the Montreal resumed on May 11th.
+In the Montreal region, in-class instruction continues to be suspended.
+In-class instruction to resume in September K-9, possible hybrid model for Grades 10/11

 For more information, consider the following resources: